lanszesz/CS-Multi-thread-TCP-chat/README.md

-A little bit buggy but a lot issues are solved here :P
+A little bit buggy but a lot of issues are solved here, it has some great advancements :P

-Also it's in hungarian, but it's not that hard to understand/translate stuff